Ajv2544/post-your-work-project/README.md

 # BikeShare Project

 This project analyzes bike share data to uncover usage patterns and trends.
-It provides insights into how people use bike share systems in major cities.
+It provides insights into how people use bike share systems in different cities.

 ## Information about how to use your project